aridlehoover/hexagon/README.md

 1. There is no need for working entities and repositories to create a use case.
 Everything can be mocked and spied upon.
 2. The entity base class is a neat little bit of code to dynamically load data from a hash into an entity with attr_accessors.
 3. The validations module is another fun piece of code.
-But, it currently violates the Open/Closed Principle.
-I need a way to add rule types without a case statement.
+I refactored it using Industrialist so that it no longer violates the Open/Closed principle.

 ## Open questions: